AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Manage clusters/View the basic information of a cluster.md

 ## Procedure

-1. Log on to the [Alibaba Cloud Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).
+1. Log on to the [Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).

 2. In the left-side navigation pane, click **Elasticsearch Clusters**.

+3. Navigate to the desired cluster.

-3. In the top navigation bar, select a resource group and a region.
-On the **Clusters** page, click the ID of the desired cluster.
+    1. In the top navigation bar, select a resource group and a region.

+    2. In the left-side navigation pane, click **Elasticsearch Clusters**.
+On the **Elasticsearch Clusters** page, find the desired cluster and click its ID.

 4. On the **Basic Information** page, view the basic information and statistics of the cluster.